-This EA was reviewed by the supervisory chain of the Environmental Branch and Planning Division, as well as the Operations Division, Project Management, and the Office of Counsel of the U.S. Army Corps of Engineers, Jacksonville District.
+This EA was reviewed by the supervisory chain of the Environmental Branch and Planning Division, as well as Project Management and the Office of Counsel of the U.S. Army Corps of Engineers, Jacksonville District.

 6 PUBLIC INVOLVEMENT

 6.1 SCOPING AND DRAFT EA